-We are writing to inform you about a data security incident experienced by Roy & Rurak that may have affected you.
-While Roy & Rurak's network was not compromised directly, Roy & Rurak uses the systems of an affiliate, Medaglia & Murphy, to retain certain information and prepare tax returns for certain corporate clients.
-You are receiving this letter because your information was in the tax preparation file for <<CORP NAME>> in the portion of Medaglia & Murphy's system affected by the incident.
+We are writing to inform you about a data security incident experienced by Medaglia & Murphy that may have affected you.
+You are receiving this letter because our tax preparation file for <<CORP NAME>> contained information about you.

-What Happened: On December 29, 2021, we discovered that a third party had obtained unauthorized remote access to Medaglia & Murphy's network.
-We immediately contacted Medaglia & Murphy's managed information technology service provider (MSP), disabled the Internet connection to the network, and deactivated servers and computers on the network.
+What Happened: On December 29, 2021, we discovered that a third party had obtained unauthorized remote access to our network.
+We immediately contacted our managed information technology service provider (MSP), disabled the Internet connection to the network, and deactivated servers and computers on the network.
 The MSP removed all potential malware from our servers and computers, and rapidly rebuilt our network so that we could continue to serve our clients during the tax preparation season.